 Secondary Infertility is a condition where the woman is unable to become pregnant or carry a pregnancy to term, following the birth of one or more children.
-Some 20 per cent of couples experience secondary infertility.
+Obstetrician and gynaecologist Dr Peter Chew notes that some 20 per cent of couples experience secondary infertility.

 Common causes include: